kskrobas/npcl64/README.md

 4. ready to use 'npcl' program is placed in the ./npcl64/bin folder
 5. Installation:
     For global installation type:

     $ sudo make -f Makefile.rel sysinstall

-    For local (to your /home/<user>/bin, the bin folder must exist and should be known for system) folder type:
+    For local (to your /home/<user>/bin, the bin folder must exists and should be known for system) folder type:

     $ make -f Makefile.rel install

 6. set variable NPCLPATH, e.g.: